Pakillo/biblioformat/README.md

 Related
 -------

 See also <https://anystyle.io/> for an excellent free online parser of bibliographic references.
+Also <http://cermine.ceon.pl/cermine/index.html>, and others...